Trends in Networking for Your Tech Career

 By Mariah Wagner and Samantha Reif

 When it comes to your tech career, networking will always be essential.
 Even in today’s socially distanced environment, networking occurs in many different ways.
 With that said, what is your networking approach?
-Do you know how to use networking to your advantage?
+For instance, do you know how to use networking to your advantage?
 Benchmark IT’s Senior Technical Recruiter, Mariah Wagner, and Technical Recruiter, Samantha Reif, share their insights on the benefits of networking and ways to do it.

 The Purpose of Networking

 One of the primary purposes of networking is to share and develop professional expertise, best practices, and insights with like-minded professionals.
 Networking allows you to interact with people within your desired field and create lasting relationships.
 It’s often difficult to “put yourself out there” in situations that involve face-to-face interaction, or in today’s environment, virtual interactions.
 It’s important to remember to go outside your comfort zone by sharing ideas and starting or contributing to a conversation.
 Doing so will enable you to establish relationships that may help you and others in the future.

 When you are in a networking environment, you need to remember why you are networking.
 What is your goal when it comes to networking?
 You could be networking to find a job, build your brand, or to promote your company.

 As an example, we recently established Women with WITS – Women in Tech: Stamford, a Meetup group designed to help women in tech build relationships, and share ideas about growing their tech careers.
 As recruiters, we both have vast professional relationships, and we wanted to create a place where our connections can help and learn from each other.

 How to Network When Everyone is Social Distancing